-- 8. In terms of section 20(2) (b) of the PAA, the auditor's report must reflect an opinion, conclusion or findings on the auditee's compliance with any applicable legislation relating to financial matters, financial management and other related matters.
-In terms of section 28(1)(b) of the PAA, the auditor's report must reflect at least an opinion or conclusion on the auditee's compliance with any applicable legislation relating to financial matters, financial management and other related matters.
-Currently, the auditor's report reflects material findings on non-compliance with specific matters in key legislation but does not provide assurance by way of an opinion or conclusion. - 9.
-The audit of compliance with legislation is performed in accordance with principles in the applicable ISSAIs and the International Standard on Assurance https://www.intosai.org http://www.asb.co.za
+9. In terms of section 20(2)(b) of the PAA, the auditor's report must reflect an opinion, conclusion or findings on the auditee's compliance with any applicable legislation relating to financial matters, financial management and other related matters.
+In terms of section 28(1)(b) of the PAA, the auditor's report must reflect at least an

+- opinion or conclusion on the auditee's compliance with any applicable legislation relating to financial matters, financial management and other related matters. - 10.
+The auditor's report reflects material findings on non-compliance with specific matters in key legislation but does not provide assurance by way of an opinion or conclusion. - 11.
+In accordance with the AGSA findings engagement methodology, procedures are performed to test compliance with selected requirements in key legislation. - 12.
+The requirements selected for testing are those that are relevant to the financial and performance management of the auditee, clear to allow consistent measurement and evaluation, while also sufficiently detailed and readily available to report in an understandable manner.
+The selection is done through an established AGSA process. - 13.
+The selected legislative requirements and any material findings on non-compliance with these requirements are included in the auditor's report.
+Where there is nothing to be reported for any of the selected requirements, a statement to this effect will be included in the auditor's report.